Gustave Thibon

 Gustave Thibon ([tibɔ̃]; 2 September 1903 – 19 January 2001) was a French philosopher.

 He was nominated for the Nobel Prize in Literature five times by Édouard Delebecque, in 1963, 1964, 1965, 1966 and 1968.

 Biography

 Although essentially self-taught (he left school at the age of thirteen), Thibon was an avid reader – especially of poetry, in French, Provençal and Latin.
 He was very impressed by the First World War, which led him to hate patriotism and democracy.
 The young Gustave Thibon travelled extensively, at first to London and Italy, and later to North Africa, where he served in the military, before returning to his native village at the age of 23.
-Under the influence of writers such as Léon Bloy and Jacques Maritain he converted to Catholicism.
+Under the influence of writers such as Léon Bloy and Jacques Maritain, he converted to Catholicism.
 At the invitation of the latter, he started his literary career in the pages of the Revue Thomiste.

-During World War II Thibon hosted the philosopher Simone Weil at his farm; he published S. Weil's work La Pesanteur et la Grâce (Gravity and Grace) in 1947.
+During World War II Thibon hosted the philosopher Simone Weil at his farm.
+When Weil left France for the United States she left Thibon her notebooks, which he published in edited form as La Pesanteur et la Grâce (Gravity and Grace) in 1947.
+During the war Thibon was supportive of Philippe Pétain and Charles Maurras, though he was never a formal member of Action Française.